Last Updated June 2024 by Stephen Cochrane

 3. Washable

-Washable paint is a no-brainer for a kid’s room.
+Washable paint is a no-brainer for a kid’s bedroom.
 The walls will be touched with dirty hands, scuffed, spilled on and stained with all sorts of mystery substances.
+Accidentally, or not.
 That means you need a washable and tough paint.
-Washable paints are made with water repellent technology, so it makes it easy to clean up spills and stains.
+Washable paints are made with water-repellent technology, so it makes it easy to clean up spills and stains.
 And with your busy lifestyle as a parent, why wouldn’t you want to make life easier?

 Consider using a rolling rag or applying a sea sponge finish to add a fun texture to the wall while also hiding and disguising imperfections on the walls.
 It will be less maintenance for you later.

-The one thing that you will need more than anything for a kid’s bedroom is high quality paint.
+The must have for bedroom painting, especially kids bedroom painting, is high-quality paint.
 You need a lasting finish.
-With parents and children entering and exiting multiple times a day for naps, sleep, and playtime, kid’s rooms are high traffic areas that need a high quality, durable paint.
+With parents and children entering and exiting multiple times a day for naps, sleep, and playtime, kid’s rooms are high-traffic areas that need a high-quality, durable paint.

 Cheap paint will peel and chip.
 You don’t want the room to look rundown.
 But more importantly, it’s not great for paint fragments to be inhaled by little nostrils.
 Quality paints aren’t just aesthetically more pleasing, they are also better for your family’s health.